Downtown in Nashville in Davidson County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 3A 180.)

 Location.
 36° 9.816′ N, 86° 47.221′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Downtown.
-Marker is on Charlotte Avenue just west of YMCA Way, on the left when traveling west.
+It is on Charlotte Avenue just west of YMCA Way, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 901 Charlotte Ave, Nashville TN 37203, United States of America.
 Touch for directions.

-Photographed By Duane and Tracy Marsteller, March 28, 2020
+Photographed by Duane and Tracy Marsteller, March 28, 2020

 2. Avon N. Williams, Jr. Marker

-Photographed By Duane and Tracy Marsteller, June 20, 2020
+Photographed by Duane and Tracy Marsteller, June 20, 2020

 3. Avon N. Williams, Jr. Marker reverse

-Photographed By Duane and Tracy Marsteller, March 28, 2020
+Photographed by Duane and Tracy Marsteller, March 28, 2020

 4. Avon N. Williams, Jr. Marker